Fight, Flight and Freeze Responses Related to Post-Traumatic Stress Disorder

-Trauma and its effects are bound by the story of what happened to us, core emotions of fear, anger or sadness and a loss of control, sense of overwhelm and helplessness.
+Trauma and its effects are bound by the story of what happened to us, core emotions of fear, anger or sadness and a loss of control, and a sense of overwhelm and helplessness.

-In terms of the nervous system – it is a breach of boundaries of the capacity to hold, contain and process– a break of the normal flow of resilience between activation and relaxation.
+In terms of the nervous system, trauma is a breach in boundaries of its capacity to hold, contain and process– a break of the normal flow of resilience between activation and relaxation.

-When healthy boundaries have been breached, due to trauma, we pendulate between hyper-activation, fight and flight responses, and hypo-activation or freeze response.
-Each with their own set of distinct symptoms.
+When healthy boundaries have been breached due to trauma, we swing between hyperactivation–fight and flight responses– and hypoactivation or the freeze response.
+Each has its own set of distinct symptoms.

-A major part of successful trauma work is to address the body and the nervous system to bring these processes to a natural completion.
+A major part of successful trauma work is to address the body and the nervous system in a way which brings these processes to a natural completion.